kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 Once ephemeral containers allow [custom security contexts], it may be desirable to run an ephemeral container with higher privileges for debugging purposes.
 For example, CAP_SYS_PTRACE is forbidden by the baseline policy but can be useful in debugging.
-We could introduce yet-another-mode-label that only applies enforcement to ephemeral containers (defaults to the allow policy).
+We could introduce yet-another-mode-label that only applies enforcement to ephemeral containers (defaults to the enforce policy).

 [custom security contexts]: https://github.com/kubernetes/enhancements/tree/master/keps/sig-node/277-ephemeral-containers#configurable-security-policy